bosch-io/iot-things-examples/digitaltwin-example/README.md

 ## Only required for device integration/simulation: Use an existing or request a new Bosch IoT Hub tenant

-Request your own tenant for the Bosch IoT Hub (based on Eclipse Hono): see [Bosch IoT cloud service](https://www.bosch-iot-suite.com/service/hub/) for details.
+Request your own tenant for the Bosch IoT Hub (based on Eclipse Hono): see [Bosch IoT Hub service](https://www.bosch-iot-suite.com/service/hub/) for details.

 After you have both instances (Things and Hub) in place, you can setup the integration between the two.
 See the [Bosch IoT Thing documentation](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=2_getting_started:booking:manage-y-connection) for details.

 ## Prepare users (subjects) for each microservice

 As described above, the microservices of a digital twin use different (technical) users/subjects.
-To prepare and manage these subjects you can use [Bosch IoT Permissions](https://www.bosch-iot-suite.com/permissions/).
+To prepare and manage these subjects you can use [Bosch IoT Permissions](https://www.bosch-iot-suite.com/service/permissions/).
 For evaluation/example scenarios you can alternatively setup some evaluation users as described at: [Register a user](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_demo:createuser).

 ## Configure your settings